**I have a new book coming out in 2016 - watch this space!**

 Notice that I do not use the word 'regulate'.
 Officially, of course, we do not regulate the Internet, and there are many voices who say that we should never do so.
 And they may be right.
 However, the reality is that there are several ways that this apparently 'free' resource can be controlled by governments and other interests.
 The law can be applied to the Internet and to those of us who use it.
 The 'net is also an economic resource and as such there are many powerful interests who would like to control it.

 I am interested in how communications policy is made in the EU, and how the policy-making process is or is not adapting to a new media environment.
 I am also interested in how the European approach contrasts with the way it has been handled elsewhere, especially in the United States.
 In the course of my research, I have analysed the policy-making process in the EU legislature.
-My analysys l included the lobbying by business and other interests, as well as moves by other EU institutions to address this difficult and new policy area.
+My analysys included the lobbying by business and other interests and this forms the backdrop for all my books.

-My book, The Copyright Enforcement Enigma: Internet Politics and the 'Telecoms Package' comes out this November, published by Palgrave Macmillan.
+My book, The Copyright Enforcement Enigma: Internet Politics and the 'Telecoms Package' was published by Palgrave Macmillan.
 The book tells you the full story of the Telecoms Package with exclusive information on the Third Reading.
-I believe it will be the first academic account of the Package, and I've certainly not seen anything else yet which shows a depth of understanding of the events of the Package.
+I believe it is the only comprehensive academic account of the 2009 Telecoms Package and it remains relevant even in 2015 as the European Commission thinks about the next telecoms review.
 Read the reviews for yourself!

-I am currently working independently on a book on copyright enforcement policies in the Member States, which is based on overmatter from my doctoral research.
+My second book A Copyright Masquerade: How Corporate Lobbying Threatens Online Freedoms , was based on overmatter from my doctoral research.
 I felt that I had enough to write a second book.
-It is proving to be more work than I had hoped, but I do have a first draft on file.
+It proved to be more work than I had hoped, but was well worth the effort.

 My PhD research began with by investigating European policy for the Internet and online content.
 In very simple terms, it concerned the content - news, pictures, TV programmes, movies, music - that we get over the Internet - or indeed, that we put there ourselves.
 And how companies and governments are arguing over what we are - and are not - allowed to do with it.
 That led me to exmaine the European Commission's Creative Content Online consultation, which addressed the hot debate over copyright enforcement measures known as graduated response or 3-strikes - and downloading of music and film.
 And from there, I discovered the copyright amendments in the Telecoms Package.